Maybe you just sat in the doctor’s office and listened to them explain the diagnosis.

 One area where ANICO shines is with their no exam options.
 They have great rates for anyone willing to skip the medical exam (they have good rates for traditional exam policies as well).

 In general, Foresters has excelled at selling life insurance to anyone with health problems.
 Through the years, they have accepted applicants who would be rejected at just about every other company.

-If you’ve had problems getting rejected by other companies, Foresters could be your backup options.
+If you’ve had problems getting rejected by other companies, Foresters could be your backup option.
 The one negative of this company is their rates.
 While they might accept the extra risk, they are going to charge you for the protection.

 No Exam Life Insurance for Applicants With Diabetes

 More and more companies are boasting about their no-exam options.
 In today’s culture, we don’t want to wait for anything.

 With the traditional insurance plan, you could sit around waiting for life insurance for more than a month.
 One of the benefits of no-exam life insurance is the speed.

 Even without the medical exam, the company will still ask you about a hundred different questions.
 They will want to get as much information as possible to fill in the gaps.

 The big caveat of no exam plans is the premiums that come along.
 Less info means more risk to the company.
 More risk means higher premiums.

 Possible Ratings for Applicants With Diabetes